ratschlab/immunopepper/README.md

 - `--libsize-path`: #TODO: not used in build mode
 - `--output-fasta`: Default = False.
 Set this parameter to True to output the foreground peptides in fasta format.
 - `--force-ref-peptides`: Default = False.
 Set this parameter to True to output mutated peptides even if they are the same as the ones in the reference.
 - `--kmer-database`: Default = None.
-Absolute path of uniprot file containing kmers in one column, without header. #TODO: where is this file obtained.
-If we provide this file the kmers contained in the database will not be output in the kmer files for background and foreground. #TODO: check this.
-Mention I->L conversion?
+Absolute path of a file containing kmers in one column, without header.
+A file from uniprot or any other standard library can be provided.
+The kmers provided in this file will not be outputted if found in the foreground peptides.
+Please note that is a standard proteome is downloaded from an online resource the proteins should be cut into the kmers length selected under `--kmer`.
 - `--gtex-junction-path`: Default = None.
 Absolute path of whitelist junction path.
-Format: hdf5. #TODO: where is this file obtained and what is it exactly?
+The junctions of this file will be the only ones outputted from the tool.
+Format: hdf5. #TODO: check the format this file should have
 - `--disable-concat`: Default = False.
 Disable the generation of kmers from combinations of more than 2 exons ((kmers generated from combinations of short exons might be missed).
 If set to true, kmer generation is faster.
 - `--disable-process-libsize`: Default = False.
 Set to True to generate the libsize file (file 7 from the [output section](#output-files)).